 5.1.
 With the exception of PGCE applications (which are made through the Graduate Teacher Training Registry) and applications for the MSc in Social Work (which can be made through UCAS), applications for all programmes should be made using the University’s standard form (either online or paper) in accordance with the procedure described in the prospectus and on the website.
 The University reserves the right not to consider incomplete applications.
 Submission of incomplete applications can lead to delays in processing.

 5.2.
 While there is no university-wide charge to applicants for consideration of their applications, individual departments may, if they wish, introduce their own charge.
 In such cases, departments are expected to ensure that details of the amount payable and mechanism for payment are published in their Admissions Statement, in the prospectus and on the university website.

 5.3.
-Self-funded international students applying for taught programmes are required to pay a minimum compulsory deposit of £1,000 but may pay up to the full cost of the tuition fee for the first year.
+Self-funded international students applying for taught programmes are required to pay a minimum compulsory deposit of £1,000 but may optionally pay up to the full cost of the tuition fee for the first year.
 The payment of a deposit is likely to ease their application for a visa.
-Students whose fees are being paid by an external organisation or sponsor (for example, a government department, or recognised charity) are not required to pay a deposit.
+Students whose fees are being paid by an external organisation or sponsor (e.g., a government department or recognised charity) are not required to pay a deposit.
 The deposit can be paid online on the deposits payment page.
-The deposit is non-transferable and non-refundable except under the circumstances outlined in the International Deposits Refund Policy.
+The deposit is non-transferable and non-refundable except under the circumstances outlined in the International deposits refund policy.